GLOBAL MARKETS-European crisis spurs flight to safety

 "There are fears about the slowing economy, fears about the debt, fears about default and we are not having coordinated multilateral actions being taken; we are having the opposite," said analyst Robin Bhar of Credit Agricole.

-The dollar was up against a basket of major currencies, with the U.S. Dollar Index .DXY up 0.2 percent at 77.309.
+The dollar was down against a basket of major currencies, with the U.S. Dollar Index .DXY off 0.10 percent at 77.118.

-Against the Japanese yen, the dollar JPY= was down 0.62 percent at 77.07 as the Japanese currency benefited from safe-haven buying.
+Against the Japanese yen, the dollar JPY= was down 0.48 percent at 77.18 as the Japanese currency benefitted from safe-haven buying.

-Spot gold prices XAU= fell $26.06 to $1,831.20 an ounce.
-(Reporting by Angela Moon and Emily Flitter in New York; Marius Zaharia, Anirban Nag, Christopher Johnson and Brian Gorman in London; Writing by Herbert Lash; Editing by Dan Grebler)
+Spot gold prices XAU= fell $25.21 to $1,832.10 an ounce.
+(Reporting by Angela Moon and Emily Flitter in New York; Marius Zaharia, Anirban Nag, Christopher Johnson and Brian Gorman in London; Writing by Herbert Lash; Editing by Chizu Nomiyama)

 * Kincora completes private placement Source text for Eikon: Further company coverage: